jithinsankar/HYC/README.md

 # HYC
 A combination of YOLO and HaarCascade to identify objects and people by their names.

-!!!I am not the one who owns the ownership of this code.What I did is just combine YOLO and haarcascade algorithm into a single bash command.All the credit goes to Joseph Redmon.The code uses the weights of tiny YOLO v3 for faster performance.
+!!!
+I am not the one who owns the ownership of this code.What I did is just combine YOLO and haarcascade algorithm into a single bash command.All the credit goes to Joseph Redmon.The code uses the weights of tiny YOLO v3 for faster performance.

 ## Prerequisites
 1.OpenCV with Python 2.7 running on Linux/Mac OS